kosperera/devcontainers/README.md

 ## Requirements
 Check out the [system requirements page][ms-devcontainers-min-requirements-page] for a minimal set of tools to get started.

+### `.devcontainer`
+These development containers use `docker-compose` to spawn container instances.
+Check out the `docker-compose.yml` to learn full-blown configurations.

+### `.vscode`
+These development containers are configured to build and run the source within VS Code.
+Check out the `tasks.json` to learn more.

 ## Using Containers

 Using a development container is easy as copying the content into the project root, and: